 Upon arrival at the Radisson Blu Style in Vienna, we were in need of change for the taxi driver.
 You can always count on an ATM to dole out the largest possible bills!
 While the taxi waited, the front desk gladly helped us trade in our large bills for smaller ones.

-Having settled that, we carried our bags inside on our own and efficiently went through the check in process with the woman at the front desk.
+Having settled that, we carried our bags inside on our own and efficiently went through the check-in process with the woman at the front desk.
 We were surprised and thrilled when we were upgraded from a Standard Room to a Superior Room.

 The bathroom, though, was where the upgrade was most noticeable.
-It had a more luxurious feel, with its tiled shower and rainfall shower head.
+It had a more luxurious feel, with its tiled shower and rainfall showerhead.
 A seat was situated at the other end of the stall and a large glass door made it easy to step in and out of the shower.

 As with Prague, there was a Nespresso machine with complimentary capsules, a selection of on-demand movies, and a for-purchase minibar.

 Tourist and local trams run along the Ring Strasse and carry you around the city center.
 The popular Cafe Central was just outside of the hotel and the famous Cafe Landtmann was 5-minutes by foot, both serving delicious Viennese cakes!

 The railroad-style lobby showed off the chic, upscale, modern style of a classic Radisson Blu.
 The restaurant and bar were on either side of the lobby and seemed very quiet, despite the front desk kept busy with guests checking in and out.

 Our check-out was smooth and we were helped in getting a cab to the train station.
-The staff responded perfectly to all our requests and left us feeling terrific about the value we were getting from using our Club Carlson points.
+The staff responded perfectly to all our requests and left us feeling terrific about the value we were getting from using our Radisson Rewards points.